Steve Lieberman: 2006–2007 Melancholia Between the Pirates

 Within two weeks of the "Viva La Bam" show, The Downtown closed down, destroying Lieberman's hope to do another show there.
 The Munchaba, where he was a regular, closed down the week before.
-These events as well as the poor reception to his 8th CD Punkifer (released 25 October 2005) caused Lieberman to sink into depression.
+These events as well as the poor reception to his 8th CD Punkifer (released October 25, 2005) caused Lieberman to sink into depression.
 Punkifer has songs such as "4-Hour Stiffy", "Fall Out Boy Oy Oy Oy" and the title song, a tribute to the vintage DOD distortion petal Lieberman used to create the bass sound of the CD, "so poorly distorted that every single smack of a bass chord is heard."

 Jewish Pirate

 By the fall of 2005, Lieberman began to spiral downward to his worst major depressive episode in over a decade.
 From this, he then suffered from writer's block, being totally unable to come up with a new song.
 He decided to record a CD of cover tunes and donate the gross proceeds to the North Shore Animal League, where he adopted his dogs, Buttons (1989–2004) in 1991 and Midnite Buttons (2004–2010) in 2004.
-Recorded December 2005, Jewish Pirate included songs originally done by Bruce Springsteen, Green Day, Jethro Tull, The Butthole Surfers, the Dead Milkmen, and the Grateful Dead amongst others, and was released on 30 May 2006 as his 10th CD.
-It became his first record to chart on WUSB FM where it hit #8 on 27 October 2006.
+Recorded December 2005, Jewish Pirate included songs originally done by Bruce Springsteen, Green Day, Jethro Tull, The Butthole Surfers, the Dead Milkmen, and the Grateful Dead amongst others, and was released on May 30, 2006, as his 10th CD.
+It became his first record to chart on WUSB FM where it hit No. 8 on October 27, 2006.

 James McQuiston at NeuFutur Magazine said of Pirate, "The results are strong for that of a cover CD, and hopes Lieberman's future recordings will continue in such a direction."

 In February 2006, Lieberman was featured on a 7-minute clip on Cablevision News 12.

 However it was only played between 11 am and 4 pm on a Wednesday, to a sparse audience.

 Melancholia Falling

-Coming out from a 5-month major depressive episode in the spring of 2006, Lieberman documents it in his first "concept" CD Melancholia Falling, his 11th CD released 31 October 2006.
+Coming out from a 5-month major depressive episode in the spring of 2006, Lieberman documents it in his first "concept" CD Melancholia Falling, his 11th CD released October 31, 2006.

 Syd Nathan of the Good Times Magazine said of Melancholia: "Perhaps the most bizarre recording ever to come across my desk... being an old fashioned concept album as it deals with the Rabbi's recent bout of depression and coming with an actual warning against suicide on the cd itself, as the main character takes his life, this is totally convoluted".

 Last of the Jewish Pirates

-The follow-up to 2006's Jewish Pirate, another covers CD for charity, his 12th, was released 7 August 2007.
+The follow-up to 2006's Jewish Pirate, another covers CD for charity, his 12th, was released August 7, 2007.